mcode/mcode-extraction-ui/README.md

 ## Building for Production

-This template comes pre-loaded with a script `npm run build` that will package both the React app into static assets, and the Electron app into a platform-distributable binary
+This project comes pre-loaded with a script `npm run build` that will package both the React app into static assets, and the Electron app into a platform-distributable binary